Celebrating Hispanic Heritage Month: Origins, Culture, and Contributions

 Presidential Proclamations

 It all kicked off in 1968 when President Lyndon B. Johnson declared a week-long Hispanic Heritage Week.
-This was the first step in recognizing the huge contributions of Hispanic Americans to the U.S.
+This was the first step in recognizing the huge contributions of to the U.S.

 Jump to 1988, and President Ronald Reagan decided a week just wasn’t enough.
 He signed Public Law 100-402, stretching the celebration to a full month (Hispanic Heritage Month).
 This gave everyone more time to dive into Hispanic culture, achievements, and contributions.